 Committed fund balance - Includes amounts that can be used for the specific purposes pursuant to constraints imposed by formal action of the Library's highest level of decision making authority, i.e., the Board of Trustees.
-The Library has no committed fund balances as of June 30, 2016.
+The Library's Board of Trustees has committed \$654,642 of capital project fund balance as of June 30, 2017 for a HVAC capital project.

 Assigned fund balance - Includes amounts that are constrained by the Library's intent to be used for specific purposes, but are neither restricted nor committed.
 All encumbrances of the general fund are classified as assigned fund balance in the general fund.
-Encumbrances reported in the general fund and capital projects fund amounted to \$171,809.
+Encumbrances reported in the general fund and capital projects fund amounted to \$160,319.

-As of June 30, 2016, the Library's encumbrances were classified as follows:
+As of June 30, 2017, the Library's encumbrances were classified as follows: